5

 If you augment your Google Workspace security by using Google Workspace Data Protection, you should be aware of its limitations.
 Even for Workspace Enterprise, Data Protection is limited in the size and type of file content that it can handle.
 For example, it can’t check and classify any content in audio or video files, or in the comments on text or spreadsheet files.
 It also only scans the first 1MB of the content, and makes its data classification of the entire asset based on that content.

 Additionally, it takes time (from hours to days) to scan and change classifications on all your Drive assets after you make an update to a Data Protection rule.
-During this time, your data is still vulnerable, but since you made the rule already, you may be under the impression it is protected.
+During this time, your cloud data is still vulnerable, but since you made the rule already, you may be under the impression it is protected.

 Don’t Forget to Fix the Past (Historical Remediation)

-If your organization has become gradually, increasingly aware of Google Workspace security issues, you may have significant numbers of unprotected assets.
 Google Workspace’s Data Protection remediation actions are limited to new cases that trigger existing policies.
-So assets created before you implemented Data Protection remain exposed.
+Meaning, assets created before you implemented Data Protection remain exposed.

-Google Workspace does not have a built-in way to clean up historical exposure at scale.
-That’s why DoControl’s bulk historical remediation capability is so valuable.
-No matter when your company started its Google Drive data security initiatives, you can use DoControl to remove public sharing links or specific types of user permissions from millions of files in minutes.
+No matter when your company started its Google Drive data security initiatives, you can use DoControl to remove public sharing links or specific types of user permissions from millions of cloud files in minutes.

 Watch Your Users’ Behavior